 Amazing wireless earphones for the price

-OnePlus is most known for its “flagship killer” phones like the OnePlus 6, but the company also makes headphones - the best example of which are the company’s excellent Bullets in-ears.
-But wired headphones weren't the end for OnePlus' audio escapades.
-Instead, OnePlus created a wireless version of its Bullets headphones and, for $70 (£70, about AU$124), they offer an incredible value in the neck-bud headphone category.
+OnePlus is most known for its “flagship killer” phones like the OnePlus 6, but the company also makes headphones – the best example of which are the company’s excellent Bullets Wireless that offer an incredible value in the neck-bud headphone category.
+They probably shouldn't be your first choice in workout 'buds, or your first choice for better-sounding audio, but if you need cheap wireless earbuds, these are the ones to buy.

 Read the full review: OnePlus Bullets Wireless